-This small town is located in the centre of Poland, quite close to Warsaw.
+This small town is located in the centre of Poland, quite close to Warsaw, hence it is a convenient starting point to sighteeing the capital of Poland.
 It attracts visitors by its climate.
 It also gives a chance to admire many historical buildings as well as charming views of the Srebrna River and a vast range of natural monuments.
 The name „Mińsk” took probably its origin from the Mienia River.
 At first, the settlement that developed into the town, was called Mieńsk or Mensk regarding its location in the Mienia River basin.
 The name evolved through the years to the one used today – Mińsk Mazowiecki.
 This town was a home to many outstanding Polish writers and members of Parliament.
 Wonderful river views and the town’s scenery makes it unique.
 Everyone who visits Mińsk is enchanted by its atmosphere.

 This beautiful town from the 15th century may surely take pride in many monuments from that period.
 Many of them can be admired until these days.
 Some of them were reconstructed to bring back their splendour.
 Apart from all these neo-baroque and classical monuments, Mińsk is also popular with its emphasis on culture.
 It has its own House of Culture, School of Art, two museums and runs two local magazines.